Get

 Can A Cat Have A Duck Allergy?

-Cats can be allergic to many different types of food, including duck.
-Food allergies in cats are rare and are usually to a protein rather than carbohydrate source.
+Cats can be allergic to several types of food, including duck.
+Food allergies in cats are rare and are usually caused by a protein rather than a carbohydrate source.
 Unfortunately, you won’t know if they are allergic until you feed it to them.
-With that said, it’s wise to monitor your cat after giving them anything new.
+However, it’s wise to monitor your cat after giving them something new.

 Here are some common symptoms to watch out for after giving your cat duck, or any new food, for that matter.